 If your business is a sole proprietorship or a partnership, the assets of the business cannot be held separately from your personal assets, and therefore a small business bankruptcy is, in effect, a personal bankruptcy.
 If your business is incorporated, it is considered by law to be an independent legal entity, and therefore gives you liability protection.

-If you declare bankruptcy, you surrender everything you own to a trustee in bankruptcy in exchange for the elimination of your debts, and you get a chance to start over.
+If you declare bankruptcy, you surrender everything you own to a licensed insolvency trustee in exchange for the elimination of your debts, and you get a chance to start over.
 Keep in mind, however, that your credit report will be affected, making it harder to get a loan in the future, and you are required to perform certain duties, like reporting your income to your trustee every month.

 Filing for bankruptcy should be your last resort.
 Before taking that step, consider the alternatives.